pstroe/chartering-new-realms-2024/chapter1.md

 ## Conclusion

-As pretrained LLMs show difficulties in formatting a large amount of documents into a highly specific format such as the ParlaMint, further research is necessary on whether tools such as Evaporate or SEED, whene again available, can be adapted better to the task.
+As pretrained LLMs show difficulties in formatting a large amount of documents into a highly specific format such as the ParlaMint, further research is necessary on whether tools such as Evaporate or SEED, when again available, can be adapted better to the task {cite:p}`aorora_2023, chen_2023`.
 A different approach could lie in accessing stronger hardware through cloud computing platforms such as google colab to run models such as Jellyfish which are specialized on the task of formatting data {cite:p}`zhang_jellyfish_2024`.

 ## Bibliography
 ```{bibliography}